KarolinaSerpatowska/GamePrototypeThrowingProjectUE-Blueprints/README.md

 # ThrowingProject Blueprints

 Game prototype which I made to learn the Unreal Engine.
 Everything is made with blueprints.

 Developed with Unreal Engine 5.0.

-Some animations are missing and replaced with placeholders.
+Some animations are missing and replaced with placeholders (final version uses some paid assets).

 All of my code and assets can NOT be used commercially without permission.